giuliabaldini/brainclustering/README.md

 ### Data and Folder Organization
 This software works only with 3D NIfTI files and the MRI scans should be skull-stripped, registered to the same template and have the same shape.
-Please make sure that either the MRI scans have a zero background, or that the background is the minimum value of the image and you run the commands with `--preprocess` flag 0 or 1.
+Please make sure that either the background is the minimum value of the image.

 The `/path/to/data` folder should contain the data organized in folders according to training and testing images.
 For the training data, the folder should be called `train`, while any name can be chosen for the test/validation data.